zenozeng/p5.js-svg/logs.md

     Note that sync API for jpeg/png is only available in chrome due to image load issue.
     Already tried iframe and web worker but no good luck.

+- Rewrite p5.prototype.saveSVG and write unit test for it.